vhmth/Balloon/README.md

 Making your headers sticky is as easy as 3 steps!

 1.)
-Include the balloon.js (or balloon.min.js) and balloon.css files in your template.
+Include the balloon.js and balloon.css files in your template.
     Each header element you wish to make sticky must be encased by a div element.
 For instance: